List of bones of the human skeleton

 An adult human skeleton is commonly quoted as consisting of 206 bones.
-Reports on the typical number of bones have varied historically depending on how different sources chose to count features such fused bones (for example, the sternum).
+Reports on the typical number of bones have varied historically depending on how different sources choose to count features such as fused bones (for example, the sternum).
 The actual number of bones in any individual skeleton varies depending on factors such as age and anatomical variation.

 The list of 206 bones in the adult skeleton can be subdivided into the axial skeleton (80 bones) and the appendicular skeleton (126 bones).
 172 of 206 bones are part of a pair and the remaining 34 are unpaired.
 Many small accessory bones, such as sesamoid bones, are not included in the standard list.

 Introduction

 Infants are born with an estimated 270 bones.
 During the course of normal human development, many bones fuse, a process that is active throughout childhood and puberty but typically continues until sometime within the third decade of life.
 Therefore, the number of bones in an individual may be evaluated differently throughout a lifetime.
 In addition, the bones of the skull and face are counted as separate bones, despite being fused naturally.
 Some reliable sesamoid bones such as the pisiform are counted, while others, such as the hallux sesamoids, are not.

 Individuals may have more or fewer bones than the average (even accounting for developmental stage) owing to anatomical variations.
 The most common variations include sutural (wormian) bones, which are located along the sutural lines on the back of the skull, and sesamoid bones which develop within some tendons, mainly in the hands and feet.
 Some individuals may also have additional (i.e., supernumerary) cervical ribs or lumbar vertebrae.
 Amputations or other injuries may result in the loss of bones.
 Complete bone fractures may split one bone into multiple pieces.
 Other genetic conditions may result in abnormally higher (e.g. polydactyly or conjoined twins) or lower (e.g. oligodactyly) counts of bones.